mahithakkar/MovieSearchApplication/README.md

 ## Your Task

 Your goal is to complete the functionality of this application.
-You have been provided with a partially completed codebase.
-Please refer to the "About" page of the running application for detailed instructions on the features you need to implement.
+You have been provided with a set up codebase.
+Follow the instructions below to get started on the assessment.

 ## Getting Started